 19. Use even the smallest sections of wall for shelves

-A great tip for keeping tidy is to have everything off the floor.
+A great bedroom storage tip is to have everything off the floor.
 Shelves are obviously ideal for this – hang your shelves next to the bed for easy access, or a bedside table alternative.
 Another great thing about shelves is that they can be a feature in themselves, so not just for storing but displaying too.

 20. Install shelves around the bedroom ceiling...